 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
 See page 7 for details.
+This plan is accredited.
+See page 12.

 Serving: Upstate, Hudson Valley, and Central New York